Deep Search

 Learn more about Sourcegraph's agentic Code Search tool Deep Search.

-Deep Search is an agentic code search tool.
-It receives a natural language question about a codebase, performs an in-depth search, and returns a detailed answer.
-The user can also ask follow-up questions to improve the answer further.
+Deep Search is an agentic code search tool that understands natural language questions about your codebase.
+When a question is submitted, Deep Search performs an in-depth search and returns a detailed answer.
+The conversation can be continued with follow-up questions to dive deeper into relevant code.

-Deep Search displays a list of sources used to generate the answer.
-The sources are the various types of searches it performs and the files it reads.
-The answer is formatted in markdown.
+The answer is formatted in Markdown and can include links to relevant files, directories, or repositories.
 If prompted to do so, Deep Search can also generate diagrams as part of its answer.

 Best practices

-- Give the agent a starting point for the search: Mention relevant repositories, files, directories, or symbol names.
+- Give the agent a starting point for the search: use @-mentions to mention relevant repositories, files, directories, or symbol names.
 The more specific you are, the faster the search will be.

 - Provide reasonably scoped questions.
 The agent will perform much better if it does not have to read the entire codebase at once.

 - Check the list of sources.
 This is extremely useful for debugging and understanding where the answer came from.
-If something is missing, ask a follow-up question and mention the missing source.
+Ask a follow-up question and mention the missing source if something is missing.

 Examples of prompts